What Is The SASB Materiality Map?

 • Identification of material issues: From that general overview, the map narrows down and quantifies these issues by putting them into categories.
 Each category is, of course, relevant to the appropriate industry the map is meant for.
 But the nice thing about the map is that it ties into issues beyond ESG, such as climate change overall, particular labour practices, and product safety.

-• Prioritisation system: With all the information out in the open, the map enables companies to set priorities.
+• Prioritization system: With all the information out in the open, the map enables companies to set priorities.
 It makes it easy to identify what kind of issues businesses should tackle by pointing out what is the most material issue based on financial performance and stakeholder interests.

 • Disclosure guidance: In addition to helping set priorities, the map also provides disclosure guidance and standards for the material issues.
 In other words, when companies start reporting on this matter, the map provides clear guidelines on what must be done and what is needed to provide sufficient information on the matter.

 • Integration with financial reporting: Lastly, the map will also integrate sustainability with financial reporting.
-It helps businesses as well as investors recognise that various sustainability factors do have a material impact on the viability of the company as well as its financial performance.
+It helps businesses as well as investors recognize that various sustainability factors do have a material impact on the viability of the company as well as its financial performance.

 Related: Why Companies Are Becoming B Corporations: All You Need to Know

-Why Is The Map Important?
+Why Is The Map Important for Material Sustainability Issues?

 The materiality map is important for several key reasons.
 Not only does it play a clear role in sustainability reporting, but it also provides: